 A friend of mine recently posed an interesting question.
 He asked, “Assuming that drugs were legalized… what would you suggest is my right if a drug dealer moves in next door?
 What are my rights when it comes to protecting my property and my children?”
 I was in the process of replying when I realized my answer was really too long and complex for a Facebook comment and would actually make a decent blog post.
 There are several relevant points to be made here.

-The first point is that legal goods don't generally have shady dealers.
-You don't often find a sketchy tire dealer on the corner or a sleazy water salesman trying to get your kids hooked on the ol' H2O.
-The assumption that "drug dealers" in a legal market would look anything at all like you might imagine they look today is fundamentally false.
-The idea that dealers tend to be undesirables (or at least that's the stereotype) stems from the fact that drugs are illegal.
-Drug dealers have often served time—sometimes lots of it—and some may even suffer from untreated addiction themselves.
+The first point is that legal goods don’t generally have shady dealers.
+You don’t often find a sketchy tire dealer on the corner or a sleazy water salesman trying to get your kids hooked on the ol’ H2O.
+The assumption that “drug dealers” in a legal market would look anything at all like you might imagine they look today is fundamentally false.
+The idea that dealers tend to be undesirables (or at least that’s the stereotype) stems from the fact that drugs are illegal.
+Drug dealers have often spent time in government cages—sometimes lots of it—and some may even suffer from untreated addiction themselves.

 The second point is that there is nothing inherently wrong or objectionable about a supplier of goods and services engaging in voluntary transactions with willing buyers.
 Austrian economist Ludwig von Mises put it this way: